 |Fujifilm X-Pro1« »||Y||stereo||mono||-||-||mini||2.0||-||-||-||Fujifilm X-Pro1|

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the 6D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 6D and the X-T1 have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the X-T1 was followed by the Fujifilm X-T2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 6D vs Fujifilm X-T1

 So what is the bottom line?
 Which of the two cameras – the Canon 6D or the Fujifilm X-T1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.